"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Results from the User Survey

 \subsection{RQ2: Needs and Considerations}

 To understand the needs that different users have, we ask them choose and rank criteria that they look for in a VPN.
-We ask the users to select the criteria they consider required/preferred and then ask them to rank those criteria, from the most important to the least.
+We ask the users to select the criteria they require in a VPN, and/or prefer to see in a VPN and then ask them to rank those criteria, from most important to least.

 \textbf{Speed, price, and an easy to use app are among the top three requirements in a VPN.} We see that speed (72.6\%, 909 of 1,252), price (55.4\%, 694), and easy to understand app/GUI (44.1\%, 553) are consistently among the top three requirements for VPN users, and over 216 users (17.3\%) ranked clear explanation of logging and data practices as their number one, as shown in Figure~\ref{fig:rank}.
 On the other hand, variety or number of servers (18.8\%, 235 of 1,252), and using a VPN to change location for media sites such as Netflix (12.4\%, 155) are among the lowest ranked requirements.
-However, aspects like logging data practices, which have received relatively little study, ranked more highly than criteria like changing location for content or number of servers, which have received more attention in the literature~\cite{weinberg-imc18}.
+We also find that logging data practices, which have received relatively little study, are ranked more highly than criteria like changing location for content or number of VPN servers, which have received more attention in the literature~\cite{weinberg-imc18}.
 We highlight that understanding real-world user requirements can help shape future research focus.

 \textbf{Price is a big criteria for limited-to-moderate expertise users.} Interestingly, users of all expertise rank speed equally highly as a top three criteria (no significant differences, $p$=0.348, N=1067).
 But limited-to-moderate expertise users are significantly more likely to rank \textit{price} higher ($\chi^{2}$-test, $p$=0.000150, N=1048); 71.1\% (436 of 613) of these users rank it in their top three, compared to 59.3\% (258 of 435) of \expert users.
-This means that prices, discounts, and marketing around these factors is bound to have a vast effect on these users, which was also found in a study of UK and Japan users~\cite{sombatruang2020attributes}.
+This means that prices, discounts, and marketing around these factors is bound to have a vast effect on these users, similar to the study on UK and Japan users~\cite{sombatruang2020attributes}.
 As we will demonstrate in \S\ref{sec:providers-results}, malicious marketing around pricing is common and dark patterns are often used to ensure customer lock-in.